apache/incubator-kie-kogito-examples/kogito-consoles-quickstarts/01-kogito-basic-example/README.md

 For simplicity, this example doesn't include any authentication mechanism, so all tasks in will be assigned to a default user `john`.

-The required *Kogito and Infrastructure Services* for this example is:
+The required *Kogito and Infrastructure Services* for this example are:

 - Infinispan
 - Kafka